Top 5 Product Photography A/B Tests To Run

 But the same is not essential if you are selling something like perfume or daily-use products.
 But note that if you do want to add the zoom feature, your product pictures should be of very high quality.

 4. Using or Not Using Customer-Generated Product Photos

-If your aim is to increase conversions, one A/B test you can consider is using and not using customer-generated product photos.
+If you aim to increase conversions, one A/B test you can consider is using and not using customer-generated product photos.
 Platforms like Amazon do allow the customers to upload their product photos.
 This is known to work as social proof for the product and adds more authenticity.